Hi, I’m Royah

 No, no, no, and no. It just wasn't working.

 I landed a job as a dispatcher, worked 13 hour shifts 6 days a week, making a great salary, and was completely miserable.
 My mental health was all over the place and Bipolar 1 was literally beating me to the ground.
 After 6 years of this, I started looking for something I actually wanted to do - DOGS.
-Breaking into the industry can be a challenge with no professional experience, being a dog lover is never enough on a resume.
+Breaking into the industry can be a challenge with no professional experience, being a dog lover is not enough on a resume.

 I decided to switch to the nightshift.
 I worked from 7PM to 7AM, and would volunteer at animal rescues and shelters afterwards.
 I volunteered for 1 year before I was able to get my first professional handling position offering minimum wage.
 This was a huge decision, the salary was nowhere near dispatching.
 I also knew that if I didn't take the chance I would feel lost forever and I would of hit the unsubscribe button on life - seriously.